ZF 6HP transmission

 6HP is ZF Friedrichshafen AG's trademark name for its 6-speed automatic transmission models (6-speed transmission with Hydraulic converter and Planetary gearsets) for longitudinal engine applications, designed and built by ZF's subsidiary in Saarbrücken.
-Released as the 6HP 26 in 2000, it was the first 6-speed automatic transmission in a production passenger car.
-Other variations of the first generation 6HP in addition to the 6HP 26, were 6HP19, and 6HP 32 having lower and higher torque capacity, respectively.
-In 2007, the second generation of the 6HP series was introduced, with models 6HP 21 and 6HP 28.
-A 6HP 34 was planned, but never went into production.

-It uses a Lepelletier gear mechanism, an epicyclic/planetary gearset, which can provide more gear ratios with significantly fewer components.
+It uses the Lepelletier planetary gearset, an epicyclic gearset, which can provide more gear ratios with significantly fewer components.
 This means the 6HP 26 is actually lighter than its five-speed 5HP predecessors.

-The 6HP is the first transmission to use this 6-speed gearset concept.
+The 6HP is the first transmission to use the Lepelletier planetary gearset.

-The last 6HP automatic transmission was produced by the Saarbrücken plant in March 2014 after 7,050,232 units were produced.
-The ZF plant in Shanghai continued to produce the 6HP for the Chinese market.

-The Ford 6R, GM 6L, and Aisin AWTF-80 SC transmissions are based on the same globally patented gearset concept.
+The Ford 6R, GM 6L and Aisin AWTF-80 SC transmissions are all based on the same globally patented Lepelletier planetary gearset.
 The AWTF-80 SC is the only one for transverse engine installation.